 - In Excel, to replace the sample data, click a cell on the worksheet, and then type the data that you want.

-- When you are finished inputting the data in Excel, Click on “Office” button and then click Close.
+- When you are finished inputting the data, close Excel.

 - Use the Edit Data command to change the data in the chart you’ve inserted.